 “I don’t have any tooth pain.
 Why do I need a crown?”
 This question is frequently posed to dentists.
 Basically, the reasons for needing a dental crown are to protect teeth that have been weakened by decay, fracture, or a large, old filling that has failed.
 In some situations, decay has done so much damage that a dental filling won’t work, because there is not enough natural tooth left to fill.
 Crowns (also called “caps”) are also useful to restore misshapen, discolored or broken teeth.

 Reasons for a Dental Crown

 - Large fillings.
 Sometimes when a cavity is filled, the decay goes a little deeper than the dentist anticipated—an issue that occurs from time-to-time.
 Yet, teeth with deeper decay can’t just receive a filling because too much of the tooth’s natural structure was compromised.
-In other words, a filling will leave the tooth weak and susceptible to breaking.
+In other words, a white filling will leave the tooth weak and susceptible to breaking.
 In those instances, your dentist simply places a crown on the tooth to help reinforce it.

 - Root canals.
 Much like with a large filling, a root canal procedure weakens the tooth.
 Root canal therapy requires that dentist removes the dentin and pulp from a decayed tooth.
 Then, the doctor fills the tooth on the inside and finishes the procedure with the placement of a cap.

 - Bridgework.
 For those with a missing tooth or two, the dentist may recommend a dental bridge, which serves as a tooth replacement method.
 These pieces come with pontics (or false teeth) and two anchoring crowns.
 After the two bordering, healthy teeth have been prepared, the doctor permanently bonds the crowns in place.
 This allows the pontics to rest in the area with missing teeth.
 The result is smile that’s regained its functionality.

 - Broken cusps.
 This might be a time when you need a crown.
 Should you ever break a tooth, sometimes dentists use crowns to repair the damage.
 The doctor simply prepares the tooth until the break-point is reached and then attaches the crown to the tooth.

 What dictates the need for a new dental crown?